18 Aug How To Build Up Facebook Likes For Your Crowdfunding Project

 I should tell them the truth about Facebook, the fact that the Facebook page is useless and that none of their crowdfunding project posts will get any coverage meaning all their effort at thinking about what to post is a waste of time.

-It’s a big shame as I’m sure many people want to see the post you wrote about the team playing beer pong or that team day out to the park. (don’t do posts like these please, this is only relevant to service based businesses that are client facing.
+It’s a big shame as I’m sure many people want to see the post you wrote about the team playing beer pong or that team day out to the park. (don’t do posts like these please, this is only relevant to service-based businesses that are client facing.
 It’s a good way to show them that they’re dealing with real people and not robots)

 I’m not saying your Facebook page no longer serves a purpose, it still does if you do it right.
-I’m going to show you how to still maximise your page, it will cost you though and no I’m not talking about charging a fee I’m talking about paying our good friend ‘Mark Zuck’ through ads.
+I’m going to show you how to still maximize your page, it will cost you though and no I’m not talking about charging a fee I’m talking about paying our good friend ‘Mark Zuck’ through ads.

-For people who are launching crowdfunding projects, I’d recommend sticking to things around your audience i.e relevant industry news about the product, product pictures, videos etc.
+For people who are launching crowdfunding projects, I’d recommend sticking to things around your audience i.e relevant industry news about the product, product pictures, videos, etc.

 You should be able to create a content strategy around the material and be looking to drip feed the content to the audience.
-Don’t give away everything at once, build it up the excitement without giving everything away on your page.
+Don’t give away everything at once, build it up to the excitement without giving everything away on your page.

 Content should be from Facebook friendly sources, no point posting a link from Youtube or Reddit as Facebook doesn’t own any of these so it definitely will do all in its power to put the least effort showcasing it.